MatyeusM/vite-plugin-fvtt/README.md

 The plugin automatically detects your manifest file (`module.json` or `system.json`) in the project **root** or `public/` folder.

 This plugin shapes the output depending on your manifest; it tries to automatically discover the relevant files in the `root`, `source`, and `public` folders to build the output files.
 The `public` folder is defined by the Vite config file.
 The plugin determines the `source` directory based on your `lib.entry` path.
-For example, if your entry is `mysource/` is considered your source directory.
+For example, if your `lib.entry` is './mysource/package/main.js', the `mysource/` directory is considered your source directory.

 💡 Your entry file should always import your main stylesheet; the manifest dictates how everything is named and output.

 ### **3. ESModules, Scripts & Styles**

 `esmodules` and `scripts` declared in your manifest are automatically created from your `lib.entry`.
-However, since Vite compiles the esmodule or script, the plugin expects exactly one entry in one of those files.
+Since Vite compiles the module, the plugin expects the `esmodules` or `scripts` entry in your manifest to only point to a single JavaScript file.

 Stylesheets (CSS/SCSS/LESS) should be imported in your entry file; the plugin ensures they are outputted as the correct file.

 ### **4. Template Handling**

 Templates work in HMR properly on the development server; they are autodiscovered as discussed in [2.
 Manifest & Asset Resolution](#2-manifest--asset-resolution).
-The development server intercepts the websocket traffic and sends the local templates instead of Foundry VTT's, if present. e.g. a template request to `/systems/mysystem/tpl/character-header.hbs` might be rerouted to `public/tpl/character-header.hbs`.
+The development server intercepts the websocket traffic and sends the local templates instead of Foundry VTT's, if present. e.g., a template request to `/systems/mysystem/tpl/character-header.hbs` might be rerouted to `public/tpl/character-header.hbs`.
 Folder structure inside your project is mirrored, apart from the `system`/`module` specific prefix.

-### 4. **Language File Merging**
+### **5. Language File Merging**

 Supports both complete and partial translation workflows: